Felecort/determinant_parallel/README.md

 `make clear`
 After run you should enter matrix shape in stdin

+# Testing
+Go to `test` directori and use the same commands as in point Build and run

 # Results
 The results are obtained for a 1000x1000 matrix for programs written in C and for a 350x350 matrix for MPI on Python
 - MPI C with different number of proccess and nodes